 The SXK30 doesn't have a Parental Controls feature per see, but it has a ton of web filtering options in the security section, enough for any parent to keep their kids safe online.

 And finally, as a business solution, the SXK30 features VLAN for its network ports and Wi-Fi SSIDs.
-This allows users to segment and controls their network according to specifics needs.
+This feature allows users to segment and controls their network according to specific needs.

 In all, the SXK30 has more features and settings than any home would need, but it's always nice to have more than less on this front.

 Netgear SXK30 Orbi Pro Mini’s: Slow but reliable performance